GDxU/ypilot/README-yp.md

     ?x hits ?y

-This event happens twice for every collision between Solid things, once for each ordering of ?x and ?y.
+This event happens twice for every collision between `Solid` things, once for each ordering of `?x` and `?y`.

     ?penetrator point ?point
     penetrates ?penetrated edge from ?from to ?to ?ticks ticks ago with velocity ?velocity

-(line breaks not required but included here for ease of reading) This event happens once for every collision between Solid things, and gives more detailed information than the `?x hits ?y` event does.
-When two Solid things collide, a point (`Vec2` object) `?point` from the shape of one of the things, the `?penetrator`, penetrates inside the shape of the other thing, the `?penetrated`.
+(line breaks not required but included here for ease of reading) This event happens once for every collision between `Solid` things, and gives more detailed information than the `?x hits ?y` event does.
+When two `Solid` things collide, a point (`Vec2` object) `?point` from the `shape` of one of the things, the `?penetrator`, penetrates inside the `shape` of the other thing, the `?penetrated`.
 The individual line segment, or edge, that that point passed through is given by its endpoints, `?from` and `?to`.
-The time that it passed through is given as a fractional number of ticks ago, `?ticks`, which will always be in the interval `[0, 1)`.
+All three points are given relative to the `Space`, not the `Solid`s they belong to.
+The time at which the point passed through the edge is given as a fractional number of ticks ago, `?ticks`, which will always be in the interval `[0, 1)`.
 And the current relative velocity of the two things is given in `?velocity` (if something isn't `Mobile` its velocity is considered to be `Vec2[0,0]`).

     ?player presses "ControlLeft"

 This event happens when the player `?player` starts pressing the identified key on their keyboard (in this case, the control key on the left side of the keyboard).
-The string identifying the key must match the value of the `code` property of the `KeyboardEvent` object; see the [MDN page for KeyboardEvent.code] for some tables of values.
+The string identifying the key must match the value of the `code` property of the `KeyboardEvent` object; see the [MDN page for KeyboardEvent.code](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/code) for some tables of values.

     ?player releases "ControlLeft"